 If a vendor wishes to show appreciation to SCDOT it is suggested this be done in the form of a reduction on invoices or other cost saving measures that can be passed on to the Agency.

 The South Carolina Consolidated Procurement Code requires all State Agencies to advertise solicitations over $10,000 in the "South Carolina Business Opportunities" publication.
-This publication is issued twice weekly and lists proposed procurements of goods, services, construction, and information technology.
+This publication is issued daily and lists proposed procurements of goods, services, construction, and information technology.
 It also contains other information of interest to the States business community.
-To obtain information regarding this publication visit the Office of General Services, Materials Management Office.
+To obtain information regarding this publication visit the South Carolina Business Opportunities - General Information.